GavinMendelGleason/pass-profile/README.md

 nix profile install github:GavinMendelGleason/pass-profile
 ```

+After installation, you'll need to set up shell integration as described in the [Shell Integration](#shell-integration) section below.

 #### With Home Manager

 If you use Home Manager, add this to your flake inputs:

 ```nix
 pass-profile = {
   url = "github:GavinMendelGleason/pass-profile";